A Beginner's Guide on International Trademark Registration through Madrid System

 The Malaysian (or country of origin) trademark registration does not affect the direct filing of foreign registrations.

-Therefore, the most appropriate option on which route to pick for filing an application abroad actually depends on the trademark owner’s business strategy as mentioned earlier.
+Therefore, the most appropriate option on which route to pick for filing an application abroad actually depends on the trademark owner’s business strategy.

-What can we do under Madrid other than filing an application?
+What can we do under the Madrid System other than filing an application?

 Besides filing an application under the Madrid System, it is a centralised management of your trademark portfolio.
 A proprietor may use the system to:-